salvadorbu/quickread/README.md

 Multiple threads search through a memory mapped (mmap) pointer such that the entire file is never loaded into memory.
 Boyer-Moore algorithm is used for the string search.
 Users on 32-bit machines may run into issues with larger files since program is limited by the address space.

-Here is an example with a 15GB file:
+Here is an example with a 15GB file (COVID-19 vector embeddings):

 https://github.com/salvadorbu/quickread/assets/89661726/a26becf9-eb11-445e-8d10-00a195a54418